Austin Slater Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- Cardinals pitchers combined to allow 146 home runs (0.9 per game), the third-fewest in the big leagues.
+- Matz (0-3 with a 6.55 ERA and 24 strikeouts in 22 2/3 innings pitched) makes the start for the Cardinals, his fifth of the season.

-- Montgomery (2-2 with a 4.84 ERA and 19 strikeouts in 22 1/3 innings pitched) makes the start for the Cardinals, his fifth of the season.
+- The left-hander last pitched on Saturday against the Seattle Mariners, when he tossed 5 1/3 innings, allowing four earned runs while giving up four hits.

-- His last appearance came on Tuesday against the Arizona Diamondbacks, when the left-hander tossed four innings, surrendering seven earned runs while allowing 10 hits.
+- The 31-year-old has an ERA of 6.55, with 9.8 strikeouts per nine innings, in four games this season.
+Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.